California Consumer Privacy Act

 address, account name, Social Security number, driver’s license number,

-passport number, or other similar identifiers. |
+passport number, or other similar identifiers. | YES |

-B. Personal information categories listed
+| B. Personal information categories listed

 in the California Customer Records statute (Cal.
 Civ.
-Code § 1798.80(e)). |
+Code § 1798.80(e)). | A name, signature, Social Security number,

 physical characteristics or description, address, telephone number, passport